Musical Manslaughter: 10 Things I Hate About Music

 Bad Audio Mixing

 Why can't these big time artists and producers mix their goddamn audio right?!
 Are they that oblivious?!
-Why am I asking these questions?!
-Time to move on...
+Why am I you asking these questions?! *sigh* Time to move on...

 Songs With "Featured" Artists

-I don't really mind this, but lately it's getting on my nerves.
+I don't really mind having another singer or musician in your song, but lately it's getting on my nerves.
 Some recent examples of this include "Baby" by Justin Bieber featuring Ludacris, "Bad Blood" by Taylor Swift featuring Kendrick Lamar, "Right Round" by Flo Rida featuring Ke$ha, and "Dark Horse" by Katy Perry featuring Juicy J. What bothers me the most about this is it just feels like a commercial for the featured artist.
 They're usually there for less than a minute, sometimes a bit more, and they're done.
 It almost feels like they're featured just for a paycheck... wait.
 Another thing is they're not given a whole lot of time to shine.
 Why have them in your song if you're not going to fully utilize their talent?
 They really should be called "sponsored" instead of "featured."

 This thing I hate is pretty layered so let me break it down for you...